This page in Swedish

 Ida's background

 Ida originates from Skellefteå, Västerbotten and in May 2015 she finished her PhD project titled "Geographies of place branding: Researching through small and medium sized cities" at the Department of Human Geography at Stockholm University.
 More on this project can be found in Diva.
-Here is a video where Ida talk about this research (in Swedish).
+Here is a video where Ida talks about this research (in Swedish).

 Ida has a masters degree in Urban Studies and a bachelors degree in Human Geography from Uppsala University and before she started at the PhD program Stockholm University she was working in the financial sector in Stockholm as a project manager and product specialist.
 Ida also held the position av Chief Operating Officer at Stockholm University Student Union between 2015-2016.
 Ida is a competitive rower and have won the World Masters Rowing Championship and the Swedish Championship.
 Ida competes for Hammarby If Roddförening in Stockholm.